 Our BA/PM assessments can be conducted separately, or concurrently.
-Organizations that elect to conduct the assessments simultaneously achieve economies of scale and efficiencies in the process.
-Conducting concurrent assessments also affords us the opportunity to develop integrated BA/PM improvement plans.
+Clients that elect to conduct the assessments simultaneously achieve economies of scale and efficiencies in the process.
+Conducting concurrent assessments also affords us the opportunity to develop integrated PM/BA improvement plans.
 Experience has demonstrated that synergies will be created between the two practice areas that are not possible with separate assessments.
 In addition, eagerness for change will emerge across the organization.
-Since the PM and BA disciplines need to work harmoniously to achieve high levels of efficiency and effectiveness, it is sometimes best to assess both disciplines concurrently.
+Since the PM and BA disciplines need to work harmoniously to achieve high levels of efficiency and effectiveness, we advise our clients to assess both disciplines concurrently.